9track/FlashFloppy-wiki/Hardware-Mods.md

 ## OLED Display

-Another alternative to the Gotek 7-segment display is a 0.91" 128x32 display, as sold for Arduino projects by many Ebay sellers.
+Another alternative to the Gotek 7-segment display is an OLED display, as sold for Arduino projects by many Ebay sellers.
 You will require a display with I2C interface: you should see it has a 4-pin header marked GND, VCC, SCL, SDA.